qubitdigital/qubit-sdk-android/README.md

 # Qubit Android SDK

-Usage of the Qubit SDK library, to provide event tracking.
+Installation of the QubitSDK, to provide event tracking and lookup.
+To make use of this SDK, please contact your Qubit Customer Success representative.

 # Getting started